Closed continuations of Riemann surfaces: Preliminaries

 It is convenient to define quasiconformal embeddings also on bordered Riemann surfaces.
 Let $S$ be a bordered Riemann surface.
-A homeomorphism $f$ of $S$ into another Riemann surface $R$ is called {\em quasiconformal\/} if there are continuations $(S',\iota')$ and $(R',\kappa')$ of $S$ and $R$, respectively, where $S'$ and $R'$ are Riemann surfaces without border, together with a quasiconformal embedding $f'$ of $S'$ into $R'$ such that $\kappa' \circ f=f' \circ \iota'$.
+A topological embedding $f$ of $S$ into another Riemann surface $R$ is called {\em quasiconformal\/} if there are continuations $(S',\iota')$ and $(R',\kappa')$ of $S$ and $R$, respectively, where $S'$ and $R'$ are Riemann surfaces without border, together with $f' \in \QCEmb(S',R')$ such that $\kappa' \circ f=f' \circ \iota'$.
+We can then speak of the maximal dilatation $K(f)$.
 Note that $K(f') \geqq K(f)$.
 Each component of the border of $S$ is mapped by $f$ onto a simple arc or loop of vanishing area.

 Let $K$ be a real constant with $K \geqq 1$.
 A quasiconformal embedding is called {\em $K$-quasiconformal\/} if its maximal dilatation does not exceed $K$.
 Conformal embeddings are $1$-quasiconformal, and vice versa.